 How to Fix Pixel Android 10 Problems

-The October update fixes issues from the previous version.
+The February update fixes issues from previous versions of Android 10.
 If you’re dealing with one of the following issues, you’ll want to upgrade immediately.

-- Fix for bootloop in certain device locale modes.
+- Fix for overexposure while recording video in certain situations.

 If encounter problems on your Pixel you can’t rely on Google to fix them.
 New Android 10 builds won’t come every week and every release will have its own set of problems.